Join the Eagles as they Await WNIT Pairings

 • The Postseason WNIT is the longest current running postseason event for women’s college basketball, in addition to the NCAA Tournament.

-• The WNIT expanded from 16 teams in the initial year to 64 teams in 2010.
-The WNIT is a huge supporter of women’s basketball, and has demonstrated consistency, tradition, and staying power throughout the years.
+• The WNIT has expanded from 16 teams in the initial year to 64 teams for 2010.
+It is a huge supporter of women’s basketball, and has demonstrated consistency, tradition, and staying power throughout the years.

 • WNIT games showcase the best of women’s basketball.
-The 2009 championship was played in front of a packed house of 16,113 fans at Kansas.
+Last year’s championship was played in front of a packed house of 16,113 fans.

 • Early-round pairings are regionalized as much as possible in order to minimize missed class time and travel costs.